 The research around passionflower’s effects on sleep is limited.
 However, historically, it was used as a mild sedative and pain reliever by Native Americans.8

 Having stated that, there is evidence to back passionflower’s benefits towards sleep.
-Scientists believe that properties in this herb increase levels of a chemical called gamma-aminobutyric acid (GABA) in the brain.
+Scientists believe that properties in this herb increase levels of a chemical called gamma-aminobutyric acid

 The GABA chemical lowers the activity of some brain cells, making you feel more relaxed.
 However, this effect is believed to be temporary.